 Avoid HOA and Travis County BCP fines.

-Step 1 - Get professional advice and training: Complete a Home Ignition Zone (HIZ) Assessment by Lake Travis Fire Rescue
+Step 2 (optional) - Get professional advice and training: Complete a Home Ignition Zone (HIZ) Assessment by Lake Travis Fire Rescue.

-Step 3 - Arrange a debris Removal Plan: This is often the most difficult, expensive and time consuming part of this process.
-Make sure you have a plan before cutting.
+Step 5 - Arrange for debris chipping or removal: This is often the most difficult, expensive and time consuming part of this process.
+Make sure you have a plan before you start cutting.
+See Texas Disposal Systems guidelines.

-Step 4 - Create your shaded fuel break 20-30 feet behind your fence line: Follow the guidelines for creating a shaded fuel break behind your property
+Step 6 - Cut a shaded fuel break 20-30 feet behind your fence line:

 Watch Lake Travis Fire Rescue video on shaded fuel breaks